eramne/bon-ui-qt/src/imports/bon/action/README.md

 Inherits: [QtQuick.Item](https://doc.qt.io/qt-6/qml-qtquick-item.html)

 Creates a [Menu](#menu) that will open on a right-click inside the item's dimensions.
 Anchors to the parent item by default, which allows a context menu to be opened on a right click anywhere in the parent item.
+Also see [Menu](#menu) and [MenuItem](link needed).

 ### Properties